-Nutrition facts per serving (salmon + salsa with ½ cup brown rice): 347 calories, 9 grams fat, 1 gram saturated fat, 50 grams sodium, 44 grams carbohydrate, 4 grams fiber, 27 grams protein.
+Nutrition facts per serving (salmon + salsa with ½ cup brown rice): 347 calories, 9 grams fat, 1 gram saturated fat, 50 milligrams sodium, 44 grams carbohydrate, 4 grams fiber, 27 grams protein.

-Nutrition facts per serving (without brown rice – just salmon and salsa): 197 calories, 7.5 grams fat, 1 gram saturated fat, 50 grams sodium, 9.5 grams carbohydrate, 1 gram fiber, 23 grams protein
+Nutrition facts per serving (without brown rice – just salmon and salsa): 197 calories, 7.5 grams fat, 1 gram saturated fat, 50 milligrams sodium, 9.5 grams carbohydrate, 1 gram fiber, 23 grams protein